Chronic granulomatous disease

 To diagnose CGD, your health care provider will review your family and medical history and conduct a physical exam.
 Your provider may order several tests to diagnose CGD, including:

 - Neutrophil function tests.
 Your doctor may conduct a dihydrorhodamine 123 (DHR) test or other tests to see how well a type of white blood cell (neutrophil) in your blood is functioning.
 Doctors usually use this test to diagnose CGD.

 - Genetic testing.
 Your doctor may request a genetic test to confirm the presence of a specific genetic mutation that results in chronic granulomatous disease.

 - Prenatal testing.
 Doctors may conduct prenatal testing to diagnose CGD if one of your children already has been diagnosed with CGD.

-Treatment for chronic granulomatous disease (CGD) is aimed at helping you avoid infections and manage your condition.
+Treatment for CGD is aimed at helping you avoid infections and manage your condition.
 Treatments may include:

 - Infection management.
 Your health care provider will work to prevent bacterial and fungal infections before they start.
 Treatment may include a trimethoprim and sulfamethoxazole combination (Bactrim, Sulfatrim Pediatric) or itraconazole (Sporanox, Tolsura).
 Additional antibiotics or antifungal medicines may be necessary should infection occur.

 - Interferon-gamma.
 You may have interferon-gamma injections periodically, which may help boost cells in your immune system to fight infections.

 - Stem cell transplantation.
 In some cases, a stem cell transplant can provide a cure for CGD.
 Deciding to treat with stem cell transplantation depends on a number of factors, including prognosis, donor availability and personal preference.

-Gene therapy is currently being explored for CGD treatment, but further research is necessary before it's a viable option.
+Gene therapy is currently being explored for CGD treatment, but further research is necessary.